 “The organisation monitors environmental performance, carries out audits and holds a management review once a year.”

-This is weak because it does not show what is monitored, whether results are analysed, whether compliance is evaluated, whether audits are meaningful, or whether management review leads to decisions and improvement.
+This is weak because it does not show what is monitored, whether results are analysed, whether compliance is evaluated, whether audits are meaningful, or whether management review leads to useful results.

 “The organisation monitors significant environmental aspects, evaluates compliance obligations, tracks objectives, carries out risk-based internal audits, and reviews EMS performance through management review.
-Outputs from performance evaluation are used to update controls, allocate resources, raise corrective actions and identify improvement opportunities.”
+Results from performance evaluation are used to update controls, allocate resources, raise corrective actions and identify continual improvement opportunities.”

 This is stronger because it shows Clause 9 working as an evidence-based improvement loop.